 In general, there are no restrictions on the granting of security or guarantees to foreign lenders, and foreign lenders may also take security or guarantees in the same manner as Japanese lenders do.

 The foreign investment regime under the Foreign Exchange and Foreign Trade Act (Act No 228 of 1949, as amended) was reformed to further promote sound investment into Japan and to appropriately monitor investment into Japan that may undermine national security.
 The new rules have been in effect since June 2020.

 In general, the following foreigners are only required to file ex post facto notification to the Bank of Japan, unless the subject company conducts business in a “Designated Industry”:

 Where the subject company conducts business in a Designated Industry, the foreign investor may not make the investment unless the foreign investor makes a prior notification and the specified waiting period expires; such period is generally 30 days.
-This is typically shortened to two weeks but may be extended up to five months, at the discretion of the government.
-Also, the waiting period will be shortened to five business days if an investment falls within one of the following categories:
+This period could be shortened to five business days if the government considers that the waiting period can be so shortened from a national security perspective, but may also be extended up to five months, at the discretion of the government.

 On the other hand, the new rules have introduced an exemption from the above prior notification requirement.